pmean/build-website/text/16/04/readmission-rates.md

 Now you need to merge your index visit data set with your readmission visit data set.
 This is a tricky merge for two reasons.
-First, some of the patients in the index visit data set will not have a corresponding row in the readmission visit data set.Â  Second, some of the patients in the index visit data set will have more than one corresponding row in the readmission visit data set.
+First, some of the patients in the index visit data set will not have a corresponding row in the readmission visit data set.
+Second, some of the patients in the index visit data set will have more than one corresponding row in the readmission visit data set.